 10. Outdoor Research Men’s Baja Down Pullover

 This is a very modern and cool design which also look quite technical with its wind and water-resistant 10D 100% nylon fabric and the Premium 800 Power Goose down fill insulation.
-So this is a versatile piece which will keep you warm in cold winter situations.
+So this is a versatile piece that will keep you warm in cold winter situations.
 In view of its fill, this is again a very lightweight and compressible jacket with a 1/4 length front zipper typical for a pullover.

 Note that you have a short left-side zipper for an easy take on and off.
 This is a really nice detail.
 Yet another remarkable feature is the pair of the front kangaroo pockets with snap closures; in fact, this is a single space with two entrances.
 You have yet another interior stuff pocket.
 Note that this jacket also stows into its own internal pocket.
 The cuffs are with elastic and you have a drawcord on the hem.
 The hood is not removable and it is adjustable.